Though his exact Net Worth is unknown, Benjamin Graham — Warren Buffett's mentor — was definitely a rich man; as described by Buffett himself.

 From Buffett's Preface to the fourth edition of The Intelligent Investor:

 Buffett also gave a talk in 1984 at Columbia Business School explaining how Benjamin Graham's principles are everlasting, their results irrefutable, and his students consistently exceptional.
-The talk is now popularly known as The Superinvestors of Graham-and-Doddsville.
+The talk is now popularly known as The Superinvestors of Graham-and-Doddsville [PDF].